JiggyStardust/transcendence/backend/src/routes/multiplayer.md

 [Play as guest]```

-So there are 2 options, either they can log in or play as guest
+So there are 2 options, either they can log in or play as guest Should also consider if you want more than 2 players.
+Maybe an inbetween page where we have the user choose 2 or more players.

 2.3 Provide second log in form:
     - This does not override player 1's session.